 HOT SPOTS: What Comes After Oil?
-Nürnberg HOT SPOTS Office
+Intent

 Since the dawn of the Industrial Revolution, the Western World has become increasingly dependent on fossil fuels as the basis of our growth economy and privileged standard of living.
 This dependence has undermined the sustainability of all living systems and has destabilized world cultures.
 A paradigm shift is required to envision life-enhancing economies and wise use of our natural resources.
 Can we meet the challenge of renewable and responsible energy use—in our homes, communities, and across the globe?